juiceinc/recipe/docs/concepts/ingredients.rst

 Filter
 ------

-Filter objects add a condition to the where clause of your SQL query.
+Filters add a condition to the where clause of your SQL query.
 Filter objects can be added to a Shelf.

 .. code:: python